 Our LAB AIM is to push the boundaries of science in neuroplasticity forward, and help stroke patients to regain their lost motor function better, and faster!

-Stroke does not only disrupt local brain function, but it also results in long-term changes to spinal cord circuits; some are beneficial, some maladaptive!
-We are interested in understanding how the brain and spinal cord circuits interact and reorganize to support functional recovery in major motor impairments poststroke, such as, force control deficits and spasticity!
+Our Science: Stroke does not only disrupt local brain function, but it also results in long-term changes to spinal cord circuits; some are beneficial, some maladaptive!
+We are interested in understanding how the brain and spinal cord circuits interact and reorganize to support functional recovery in major motor impairments after stroke, such as, Force Control deficits and Spasticity!